Updated: Apr 24

 A clear example of this, for me, is a show that was recently making the rounds in Canada—to great praise—called King Arthur’s Night, produced by Neworld Theatre.
 In that show an “abled” actor playing Merlin prefaced the performance by warning us, somewhat euphemistically, that we didn’t have to worry, controls had been placed on the disabled actors, and we were in safe hands; he wouldn’t let the show be derailed.
 This paternalistic attitude toward the disabled actors, down-syndrome actors in this case, persisted in one way or another throughout the performance.
 “Ability” was the foundational pole in the ability-disability binary.

-And this reminds me of what I found so striking about that Back to Back show in 2008.
+And this reminds me of what I found so striking about Small Metal Objects, that Back to Back show in 2008.
 For me it wasn’t about framing disability.
-It was about different types of interpersonal relating.
+It was about different ways of relating interpersonally.
 The neurodiverse culture approached things at a different tempo than the nuerotypical culture.
 The very idea of disability became a by-product of just aquiring greater insight into the complexities, and yes diversity, of human behaviour.

 In the market-economy logic of the performing arts festival circuit, to which PuSh belongs, we can make noise about serving community or about the evils of capitalism, while fully taking part in the commodification of art and inclusivity.